Paleontology: Evolution

 For most of human history, philosophers, theologians, and other intellectuals believed that the world was perfectly ordered by divine forces and could not have come about from natural processes.
-There are exceptions such as the Greek philosopher Еmpеdoсlеs who thought that fossils may have come from organic life that had undergone change, but this was the exception.
+There are exceptions such as the Greek philosopher Empedocles who thought that fossils may have come from organic life that had undergone change, but this was the exception.
 Most religious doctrines, including Christianity and Judaism, taught that the world was created by God as it currently exists, so life could not have progressed and the natural world was instead the product of intelligent design.
 The evolutionary significance of the fossil record was not initially recognized because individual fossils only show snapshots of evolutionary history.
 However, recognition of the ability for traits to be passed to later generations was used by French naturalist Jean-Baptiste Lamarck in the 19th century to argue for evolution.
 Early proponents of evolution initially believed that God had set the world in motion but let it progress naturally, while critics such as Cuvier thought that intermediate forms required would have been unable to survive and so rejected the possibility of evolution outright.
-Influenced by the writings of Lyell, Charles Darwin studied similarities in organisms during his time aboard the HMS Beagle which would eventually became the book On the Origin of Species.
+Influenced by the writings of Lyell, Charles Darwin studied similarities in organisms during his time aboard HMS Beagle which would eventually became the book On the Origin of Species.
 In it, Darwin proposed the concept of natural selection which would become fundamental to the later theory of evolution.
 Darwin also suggested that gaps in the fossil record were the result of incomplete fossilization and that transitional fossils would eventually be found that would corroborate the theory of evolution.

 Paleontologists cannot use the species concepts of modern biology due to limitations of working on fossils rather than living organisms.
 However, differences in the morphology of organisms based on their fossil remains can be used to separate phenotypes.
 Once phenotypic differences in a population of organisms accumulate, they should become genetically isolated and thus separate species.
 Therefore, the phenotypes observed in fossils can be used as a proxy to infer differences between species throughout deep time.
 It is possible that these evolutionary and morphological changes occurred slowly and gradually as is hypothesized by phyletic gradualism, or that short bursts of rapid evolution occurred in punctuated equilibrium.
 Evidence for both methods of macroevolution are present in the fossil record, and the discovery of new fossils continuously helps to fill gaps in our understanding of the evolutionary history of life.